zoff99/kodi_tox_plugin/README.md

 **You must start the video call on your Tox client first**, then select **`Watch Tox Video Stream`** in Kodi.<br>
 The Kodi addon only receives video streams, it does not initiate calls.

+## Audio Streaming Status
+Audio streaming is currently disabled in this Kodi Tox plugin.<br>
+The codebase contains audio streaming infrastructure, but it is <b>intentionally disabled</b><br>
+due to technical issues with simultaneous audio/video playback in Kodi.

 ## 🚀 Featured Applications